mdabrowski1990/uds/docs/source/pages/user_guide/quickstart.rst

 Create Transport Interface
 --------------------------
-This steps depends on network type and network manager used.
+This step depends on network type and network manager used.

-Example for CAN an python-can:
+Example for CAN and ref:`python-can <https://python-can.readthedocs.io>`:

   .. code-block::  python